 First published in Scribner’s Magazine, December 1897.
 Collected in The Five Nations 1903, I.V., 1919, D.V., 1940, the Sussex Edition vol. 33, and the Burwash Edition vol. 26.

-Reprinted in The Outlook, where it was illustrated by Alden Piersen, June 4 1904; also in The Year Book of New England Forest Fish and Game Association, 1908; published separately in a limited edition of 377 copies in 1920; reprinted in A Kipling Pageant, 1935; published with photographic illustrations by Lewis E Freeman by Doubleday in 1922.
+Reprinted in The Outlook, where it was illustrated by Alden Piersen, June 4 1904; also in The Year Book of New England Forest Fish and Game Association, 1908; published separately in a limited edition of 377 copies in 1920; published with photographic illustrations by Lewis E Freeman by Doubleday in 1920.
+This edition is online here; reprinted in A Kipling Pageant, 1935.

 On its appearance in Scribner’s the poem bore a prose heading: ‘Dedicated to the memory of the late W. Hallett-Phillips’.
 This was followed by a quotation from what purported to be five letters from guides from different parts of the world.
 (Five destinations or settings are invoked in the course of the poem.)
 Hallett-Phillips (1853-97), to whom – under the name of ‘Sitting Fox’- Kipling addressed a number of long and affectionate letters – died by drowning in May 1897.
 He was an outdoorsman and specialist in America-Indian lore; by profession a Washington lawyer he was a member of the circle of Henry Adams.
 A letter from Kipling to C.E.
 Norton dated 16 August 1897 indicates that this poem was already in circulation even before it came out in print, (Letters Vol 2, Ed.
 Pinney)